UBC-MDS/DSCI-532_2025_30_road-accident-dashboard/reports/m3-reflection.md

 As part of the summary card enhancements, we also implemented a robust logic for computing percentage changes between the earliest and latest years.
 The percentage change follows these improved rules:

-- If a range of years is selected, the calculation compares the earliest and latest year in the selection, aggregating data across all months within those years to ensure a comprehensive comparison.
+- If a range of years is selected, the calculation compares the earliest and latest year in the selection, aggregating data across all months for only those two years.
 - If only one year is selected, the percentage change returns “N/A”, as there is no other year available for comparison.
 - If specific months are selected within a year range, the data is aggregated only for those months within the earliest and latest years.
 This ensures that comparisons are made within the same timeframe across years.
 - If, after aggregation, there is no data available for either the earliest or latest year, the percentage change also returns “N/A” to indicate missing data.

-2. **Sidebar Enhancements**
+1. **Sidebar Enhancements**

 We added a reset button that resets all filters to default values.
 This ensures that users can easily revert their selections without refreshing the page.